jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - through user research (e.g. comparing to user-generated card-based affinity models).

+### Documenting CVs

+Documentation should cover:

+- Purpose of CV
+- Scope of CV
+- Explanation of conventions and rules governing
+    - Term choice
+    - Term form (punctuation, abbreviation, etc.)
+    - Filing and sorting
+    - Navigation
+- Total #terms and #entry_terms; #entry/#total is a user accessibility metric
+- Date last updated, and [update policies](#maintaining-cvs)
+- Contact information

 ### Maintaining CVs

 CVs must be updated to stay valid, so there should be plan for reviews at defined intervals.